projet-m2-siris-unistra/chatalk/blog/content/blog/mock-ups/index.md

 ## Conversations

-The desktop version always display the list of conversations and a conversation, which is two distincts things on the mobile version.
-By default, it will open the most recent conversation.
+### Mobile views

 ![Mobile view for conversations list](mobile_conversations.png)

 ![Mobile view for one conversation](mobile_conversation.png)

+### Desktop view

 ![Desktop view for conversations](desktop_conversations.png)

+### Details

+The desktop version always display the list of conversations and a conversation, which is two distincts things on the mobile version.
+By default, it will open the most recent conversation.

+The search bar lets the user find a conversation or person.

+Friends will be listed firts in the persons list.

+The "info" icon on a conversation has for the moment an unspecified behavior.
+It will probably allow the user to rename a conversation, update the avatar and/or just display some informations about the conversation depending the time we have.

+If we have time, we can implement an emoji-picker, a file uploader and so kind of features.

 ## Settings